-The social media accounts of two of his closest friends have the same vibe.
+The social media accounts of two of his closest friends have about the same vibe.

 He also reposted a quote reflecting on the harsh realities of a life of criminality. “(Prison) is the last place you wanna wake up ... believe me," it said.
 "All these n*ggas in this pic have life or murder, never going home, that’s the reality for a lot of n*ggas, wake up, put the same pants on, same sweater, same shoes, walk the same track ...
 People fall off leave yo ass stucc in there after so long family stop fuckin with you ...
 Now you laying in the bed an realize u fucc ur life off for some mother fuccas who don’t give a fucc about you.”

 But the undertow was strong.
 Six months later — blunt in mouth, cash in hand — he wrote, “I be getting this cold feeling that the streets where I belong.”

 Littleton’s fear he would someday be killed by police came true just after noon on July 10.

 It began with another questionable stop.
 Craig said officers were in the area looking into a deadly block-party shooting that had happened the weekend before when they saw Sylvester and arrested him on a separate warrant.
 They “went to investigate” Littleton after they “observed him walking toward them” and “were notified this person was an associate of the person being arrested.”
 He was not suspected in any crime at that point.

 Littleton shot first as police approached, firing two rounds, according to Craig.
 They fired back and he fell to the ground.